 The Institute for Frontier Materials offers scholarships for prospective PhD students through the Deakin University Higher Degree by Research (HDR) program.
 We also consider self-funded PhD applicants.

 Applicants must have demonstrated evidence of a high standard of research ability.
-This is normally an Honours or Masters level study with an average mark of 80% or equivalent industrial research history.
+This is normally an Honours or Masters level study with a weighted average mark of 80% within the research component or equivalent industrial research history.

 How to apply